Write the way you talk. Sell how you buy. Create what you’d want to consume.

 Of course, there’s still plenty of room for overlap.
 The 5 stages of awareness, a copywriting framework from Eugene Schwartz, helps us visualize the customer lifecycle and distinguish marketing from sales content.

 The tricky part is making pain points seem too hard to ignore, while making your solution too relevant to pass by.
-In other words, it’s a game of attention and persuasion.
+It’s a game of attention and persuasion.

 Most sales content falls flat when it’s about us, not them.
 This can be corrected by being empathetic to the prospect’s needs and motivations, speaking in their language, and establishing context.